Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ### User Stories

 - As a user, I want to play a maze game with trying, but feasible levels.
-- As a user, I want to know how many steps I solved the maze.
+- As a user, I want to know how many steps I made in the maze.
 - As a user, I want to easily access the navigation and the levels.
 - As a user, I want to send feedback to the developer of the game.